qgis/QGIS-Documentation/source/docs/documentation_guidelines/first_contribution.rst

 .. code-block:: bash

-  # move to the folder in which to store the local repository
+  # move to the folder in which you intend to store the local repository
   $ cd ~/Documents/Development/QGIS/
   $ git clone https://github.com/<YourName>/QGIS-Documentation.git